ArturChicharo/taskTrackerCLI/README.md

 # Python Task Tracker CLI

-A simple command-line interface (CLI) application for managing tasks.
+A simple command-line interface project from roadmap.sh for managing tasks.
 The tasks are stored in a JSON file for persistence.

 ## Features